simoncblyth/opticks/notes/issues/cxr_min_black_screen_init_fail_with_raindrop.rst

 * points do not appear until after hitting the droplet - recall some viz problem with sim time starting at exactly zero ?

-  * confirmed that setting AFOLD_RECORD_TNUDGE=0.1 enables viz of records prior to hitting the droplet
+  * fixed by setting AFOLD_RECORD_TNUDGE=0.0001 enables viz of records prior to hitting the droplet

 * compositing with the geometry looses most of the record animation - zdepth consistency from view math perhaps ?

-  * looks like making the containers invisible avoids this issue to some extent
+  * making the containers invisible helps, but not real solution

 Try making container volumes invisible to see if changes record viz issue